joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-the-file-system/working-with-file-objects-in-air.md

 <div>

-### Pointing to the user’s home directory
+### Pointing to the user's home directory

 <div>

-You can point a File object to the user’s home directory.
+You can point a File object to the user's home directory.
 The following code sets a File object to point to an AIR Test subdirectory of the home directory:

     var file:File = File.userDirectory.resolvePath("AIR Test");